-Descriptive field investigations: Comparative field investigations: ( Involve describing and/or quantifying Involve collecting data on different Ι parts of a natural system. populations/organisms, or under t different conditions (e.g. times of year, r locations), to make a comparison.
+Comparative field investigations:

+Involve collecting data on different populations/organisms, or under different conditions (e.g. times of year, locations), to make a comparison.

-Correlative field investigations: Involve measuring or observing two variables and searching for a relationship.
+Correlative field investigations:

+Involve measuring or observing two variables and searching for a relationship.

 Each type of field investigation is guided by different types of investigative questions.
 Descriptive studies can lead to comparative studies, which can lead to correlative studies.
 The three types of field investigations are often used in combination to study the natural world.